Douglas College Foundation

 We believe in the power of dreams, and in the power of education to make them come true.

 Since 1985, the Foundation has worked with individuals, businesses and corporations to help students reach their educational goals by removing financial barriers.

-In 2012, thanks to the generosity of our donors, more than 1,600 bursaries, scholarships and awards were distributed to Douglas College students.
-You can help by using the Donate NOW button or by calling 604-777-6176 and making a donation using your credit card.
+In 2012, thanks to the generosity of our donors, more than 1,864 bursaries, scholarships and awards were distributed to Douglas College students.
+You can help by donating now online or calling 604-777-6176.

 Taryn’s journey to successful student from clinically depressed and anxious adolescent started on a cliff overlooking the Gulf of St. Lawrence.
 It was there that she had an epiphany – that her life was her responsibility, that she was in charge of who she was and what she might become.

 She returned home, switched schools and took summer classes to upgrade her marks, enrolling in Douglas with the idea of becoming a nurse.
 Halfway through her first year she discovered a passion for psychology and was accepted into the Psychiatric Nursing program.

 “I couldn’t be more pleased with my decision.
 I love my school and the people in my program have become my closest friends.
 I love what I do and that I have the power to make a difference in someone’s day.”